baghdasaryan/codeGolf/die-harder/README.md

 In your golf, you may either check for these trivial moves or not.

+You might unit-test your code on inputs like the following:

+    capacities = [3 5 7],    k = any integer from 0 through 15
+    capacities = [3 5 7 11], k = any integer from 0 through 26

 ***A REFERENCE SOLUTION***

 You can find a [reference solution in Clojure here][3].
 It includes unit